Am I wearing the right clothes?

-From mountain pose, reach your hands down to the floor, bending your knees if need be.
+From Mountain pose, reach your hands down to the floor, bending your knees if need be.
 Walk your hands out about three to four feet in front of your toes.
 Pushing into your palms, lift your hips up toward the sky and press back into your heels, pressing them flat into the ground.
 Keep your gaze toward your legs and continue pressing your chest toward your thighs to create a nice flat back.

-From downward-facing dog, press up onto your tiptoes, and rolling over them, come into a high push-up position.
+From Downward-Facing Dog, press up onto your tiptoes, and rolling over them, come into a high push-up position.
 Hold here for a few deep breaths, making sure your wrists are directly in line under your shoulders, heels are lifted towards the sky and hips are lowered and in line with the rest of your body.
-Keep your gaze a few inches in front of your finger tips, creating one straight line with your head, neck and back.
+Keep your gaze a few inches in front of your fingertips, creating one straight line with your head, neck and back.

-From plank pose, slowly lower your body down to the ground either by lowering your knees, chest and then chin, or lowering straight down through the push-up position (chaturanga).
-Press your palms into your mat alongside your chest, roll your shoulders back and begin to lift your chest up off the ground while keeping your hips firmly planted.
+From plank pose, slowly lower your body down to the ground either by lowering your knees, chest and then chin, or lowering straight down through the push-up position (Chaturanga).
+Press your palms into your mat alongside your chest, roll your shoulders back, and begin to lift your chest up off the ground while keeping your hips firmly planted.
 Keep a slight bend in the shoulders to avoid injuries.

 Sitting back on your heels, keep your big toes connected as you separate your knees about mat-width distance apart.
-From here, begin to walk your finger tips forward until you can’t reach any further.
+From here, begin to walk your fingertips forward until you can’t reach any further.
 Once you are there, begin to lower your forehead and chest down to the floor while your hips continue to push back onto your heels, releasing any tension and allowing your body and mind to relax.

-From downward-facing dog position, step your right foot through and rest it in between your hands at the top of your mat, aligning your front heel with the inside of your back foot (front toes should be facing the front of the room, while the back toes are facing the side).
+From Downward-Facing Dog position, step your right foot through and rest it in between your hands at the top of your mat, aligning your front heel with the inside of your back foot (front toes should be facing the front of the room, while the back toes are facing the side).